-Saint Lucia has adopted CDEMA's Comprehensive Disaster Management (CDM) Framework39.
+St Vincent and the Grenadines has adopted CDEMA's Comprehensive Disaster Management (CDM) Framework38.
 FEWER aligns well with many aspects, but overall with Outcome 1 on Strengthened Institutional Arrangements for Comprehensive Disaster Management implementation at national and regional levels and its accompanying Output 1.4 on Effective and efficient coordination for preparedness, response and recovery at the national and regional levels.
 FEWER needs to be implemented within the CDM context.

-Saint Lucia has a Comprehensive Disaster Management Strategy and Programme Framework40 that includes well-developed National Emergency Management System^{41,42} at the heart of which is a regularly updated National Emergency Management Plan (NEMP).
-The plan comprises a series of sector and operational plans available online43.
-They provide a framework for preparedness, prevention, mitigation and response activities to an emergency situation associated with anthropogenic disaster or technological incidents on the island44.
-The plan and associated documentation provides operational concepts relating to the various emergency situations, describes the overall responsibilities of the National Emergency Management Organisation (NEMO)45 and the role of various sectors46 in assisting in minimizing loss of life and suffering.
+St Vincent and the Grenadines has a National Disaster Plan39 that provides for preparedness, prevention, mitigation and response activities to an emergency situation associated with anthropogenic disaster or technological incidents on the island.
+The plan and associated documentation provides operational concepts relating to the various emergency situations, describes the overall responsibilities of the National Emergency Management Organisation (NEMO)40 and the role of various sectors in assisting in minimizing loss of life and suffering.
 Country contacts emphasised that although the fisheries authority is important, NEMO must also have a sense of ownership of FEWER in order for it to develop and be sustained within the risk management of a MHEWS.

-Saint Lucia has a well-developed system of volunteer District Emergency Committees47.
-These bodies work in collaboration with the NEMO and Saint Lucia Red Cross.
+St Vincent and the Grenadines has a well-developed system of District and Community Disaster Committees.
+These bodies work in collaboration with the NEMO and St. Vincent and the Grenadines Red Cross.
 They aim for capacities enhanced, vulnerability assessments conducted, hazard maps created and local disaster emergency plans developed through participatory processes.
-There is on-going revival of the committees in preparation for the hurricane season and they are mobilized whenever an event has occurred.
-In order to benefit fisherfolk households at the local level FEWER must be closely tied into District Emergency Committee activities.
+They prepare especially for the hurricane season.
+In order to benefit fisherfolk households at the local level FEWER must be closely tied into Community Disaster Committee activities.